 I am little confused as to what you mean by Seattle DC.
 Are you getting mixed up over the fact that Seattle is in Washington State (On the pacific coast) and Washington (The capital and on the Atlantic Coast).

-If you let me know which I am fairly familiar with DC and My wife is from Seattle so know it very well. almost 6 years ago
+If you let me know which I am fairly familiar with DC and My wife is from Seattle so know it very well. about 6 years ago

 In terms of places to visit it really depends what you are into but hopefully I have covered the main items below plus a few sneaky secrets.